metal1kmonk3y/clusterWebsite/README.md

 #specifications - style of the list of specification after a gallery item is clicked on
 #title - used to add margin to the website title

 ### General practices
 The general thing to remember while editing the json files is : if you have empty values for some of the keys, delete the value and leave it as an empty string.
 However in two cases you must add/delete both keys and values, they are as follows:

-The resources section use keys and values from the “links” object to list recommended websites.
-Therefore, if you are editing the “links” object  in  json/resources.json add/delete keys and values as pairs.
+The resources section use keys and values from the *links* object to list recommended websites.
+Therefore, if you are editing the *links* object  in ** json/resources.json** add/delete keys and values as pairs.
 The specifications table in Architecture section also displays keys and values.
-Therefore, if you are editing the “specifications” object  in  json/architecture.json add/delete keys and values as pairs.
+Therefore, if you are editing the *specifications* object  in  **json/architecture.json** add/delete keys and values as pairs.